mongock/flamingock-docs/site/v1/driver/driver-mongodb-reactive.md

 ## Important note

-Despite this deriver, the Mongock's nature is still synchronous: A migration consists in a list of changes, which are executed in order, one after the other.
-If one of them fails, the migration aborts and Mongock will take it from that point in the next execution.
+Despite this deriver, the Flamingock's nature is still synchronous: A migration consists in a list of changes, which are executed in order, one after the other.
+If one of them fails, the migration aborts and Flamingock will take it from that point in the next execution.

 <br />
 For this reason...